wally-kroeker/GraphSigninExport/tasks/memory.md

   - Consistent file naming conventions
   - Similar output formatting
   - Automatic CSV file combining when chunking is used

+### Code Quality and Maintainability

+- Strict avoidance of hardcoded values in example scripts:
+  - All parameters passed via command-line arguments
+  - Default values set through argparse when appropriate
+  - Clear documentation of required and optional parameters
+- Consistent error handling and logging across all scripts
+- Modular design with reusable components
+- Clear separation of concerns between authentication, data retrieval, and export functionality

 ### Project Structure